Answer

 If accommodations are individualized and appropriate, he should be able to participate and make progress in the general education curriculum.

 Your child's IEP team must include at least one regular education teacher.
 Regular education teachers are knowledgeable about the general education curriculum.
-They should know appropriate accommodations that will help your child learn and make progress.
+They should be familar with accommodations that will help your child learn and make progress.

-Before you consent to modifications and accommodations, think carefully about the purpose of the modification.
+Before you consent to a modification, think carefully about the purpose of the modification.
 Ask how the proposed modification will allow your child to learn essential skills.
-The purpose of modification is not higher grades, but learning.
+The purpose of modification should be to enable your child to learn, not to get higher grades.